superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 - **Evaluate Retrieval**: *context_relevancy* and *context_recall*, which give you the fair measure of the efficiency of your retrieval system.
 - **Evaluate Generation**: *faithfulness* to measure the most important aspect when working with LLM i.e. hallucinations and *answer_relevancy* which measures the relevancy of the generated answer wrt to the question.

-The harmonic mean of these 4 aspects gives you the ragas score which is a single measure of the performance of your RAG system on the aspects of retrieval and generation.
+The mean score of these 4 aspects gives you the `ragas score` which is a single measure of the performance of your RAG system on the aspects of retrieval and generation.

 #### **RAGAS in action**